xmyqsh/caffe-fast-rcnn-dropped/README.md

-This Repro is forked from [caffe-fast-rcnn/tree/0dcd397b29507b8314e252e850518c5695efbb83](https://github.com/rbgirshick/caffe-fast-rcnn/tree/0dcd397b29507b8314e252e850518c5695efbb83) which is a [caffe-fast-rcnn](https://github.com/rbgirshick/caffe-fast-rcnn) upgrade version that `upcompatible` with caffe at commit 33f2445.
+This Repo is forked from [caffe-fast-rcnn/tree/0dcd397b29507b8314e252e850518c5695efbb83](https://github.com/rbgirshick/caffe-fast-rcnn/tree/0dcd397b29507b8314e252e850518c5695efbb83) which is a [caffe-fast-rcnn](https://github.com/rbgirshick/caffe-fast-rcnn) upgrade version that `upcompatible` with caffe at commit 33f2445.

 There is not a certain `branch` for this version.
 So I `ReGit` the